 Use when: Transitioning from basic accounting to financial analysis.

-Example: ROCE helps measure efficiency of capital use.
+Example: ROCE helps measure the efficiency of capital use.

 21. EBITDA